 This tutorial will guide you through installing Anaconda on an Ubuntu 18.04 server.
 For a more detailed version of this tutorial, with better explanations of each step, please refer to How To Install the Anaconda Python Distribution on Ubuntu 18.04.

-From a web browser, go to the Anaconda Downloads page, available via the following link:
+From a web browser, go to the Anaconda Distribution page, available via the following link:

 Find the latest Linux version and copy the installer bash script.

 Logged into your Ubuntu 18.04 server as a sudo non-root user, move into the